tbranyen/diffhtml/packages/diffhtml-website/pages/index.md

 [Svelte](https://svelte.dev/).
 You may want to look at these first, as they are backed by corporations and/or large communities.

-diffHTML offers a uniquely simple way of writing middleware that reaches the lowest levels of the rendering flow without needing to write much more than a function.
-The Virtual DOM avoids garbage collection pitfalls and increased performance by utilizing object pooling of a stable "Virtual Tree" shape.

 <a name="core-features"></a>

 ---